Creditors of defunct fund management companies to meet Receiver

 The Registrar-General will first meet creditors of 22 out of the 53 collapsed fund managers for Phase One.
-The remaining creditors will be met after the completion of the first virtual Boy Joins Appeal For Fund To Bail Out Ailing Fathermeeting.
+The remaining creditors will be met after the completion of the first virtual meeting.

 The Securities and Exchange Commission, (SEC) in November last year revoked the licenses of 53 fund management companies.